Why Does It Matter Whether I Am An Employee Or An Independent Contractor In Manhattan?

 In Manhattan, employees are protected against discriminatory and retaliatory termination of employment.

-By contrast, independent contractors retained by companies located in Manhattan State, but outside the five boroughs of Manhattan City, are not protected by laws prohibiting employment discrimination.
-(In Manhattan City only, effective January 11, 2020, freelancers and independent contractors may maintain employment discrimination claims against the companies that retain them.)
+By contrast, independent contractors retained by companies located in New York State, but outside the five boroughs of the borough of Manhattan, are not protected by laws prohibiting employment discrimination.
+(In the borough of Manhattan only, effective January 11, 2020, freelancers and independent contractors may maintain employment discrimination claims against the companies that retain them.)

-In Manhattan City only, the imbalance between the (superior) legal rights of employees and the (inferior) legal rights of independent contractors is lessened by the Manhattan City Freelance Isn’t Free Act (the “NYCFIFA” or the “Freelance Isn’t Free Act.”
+In The borough of Manhattan only, the imbalance between the (superior) legal rights of employees and the (inferior) legal rights of independent contractors is lessened by the New York Freelance Isn’t Free Act (the “NYCFIFA” or the “Freelance Isn’t Free Act.”
 The Freelance Isn’t Free Act greatly strengthens the rights and remedies of independent contractors.
 The NYCFIFA does so by, among other things, giving independent contractors the right to a written contract, allowing freelancers, in lawsuits against hiring parties for unpaid compensation, to recover double damages (and, in certain circumstances, treble damages) and attorneys’ fees, and barring hiring parties from retaliating against freelancers for exercising their rights under the Act.

 If you are an executive or a professional in the Manhattan metro area and you believe you’ve been misclassified as an independent contractor, or you believe you’ve been denied salary, bonuses, commissions, overtime pay, or other wages that are owed to you, call Manhattan Unpaid Overtime Attorney David S. Rich at (347) 970-5550 today.